 - Your passport or equivalent ID document (if you have it)

-If you got the protezione speciale through the asylum procedure or as a result of an appeal, you will have to present also the recognition decree of the special protection by the Commission, or the acceptance of the appeal and recognition of the special protection by the Tribunal or Corte di Cassazione.
+- Recognition decree of the special protection by the Commission, or the acceptance of the appeal and recognition of the special protection by the Tribunal or Corte di Cassazione - you don't need this if you applied for special protection directly at Questura before the latest immigration law.

 How long will it take to get it?